PS Waverley: Engine

 Waverley is powered by a three-crank diagonal triple-expansion marine steam engine built by Rankin & Blackmore, Engineers, Eagle Foundry, Greenock, Scotland.
 It is rated at 2,100 IHP and achieved a trial speed of 18.37 kn at 57.8 rpm.
 Passengers can watch this engine from passageways on either side of the engine room.

 The main crank is solidly attached to both paddle wheels so they cannot turn independently.
-The Waverley therefore has a much larger turning circle than modern ferries.
+The Waverley therefore has a much larger turning circle than modern ships of the same size.